agwolz/ahfc_energy_analytics/README.md

-# Delta Fellowship: Energy Consumption Metrics for the Mat-Su School District
+# Delta Fellowship: <br>Energy Consumption Metrics for the Mat-Su School District
 Part of a team of five Delta Analytics Fellows working with the Alaska Housing Finance Corporation to reduce the energy consumption across their stock of schools.

 **Executive Summary**<br>